novayo/LeetCode/0050_Pow_x_n/README.md

 * Memory Usage: 14 MB, less than 15.52% of Python3 online submissions for Pow(x, n).

 > recursion: top-down non-tail dp

+---

+try_4.py: O(logn) O(logn)

+* Runtime: 46 ms, faster than 11.68% of Python3 online submissions for Pow(x, n).
+* Memory Usage: 14.1 MB, less than 80.28% of Python3 online submissions for Pow(x, n).

+> dfs: multiple from left and right